Internships are good venues to prepare high school and college students like you for professional growth and success.

 It eases the transition from school to the workforce by giving you skills development, work-related experiences, and professional connections.
 Furthermore, it exposes you to real-world problems, trains you in handling such situations well, and eventually nurtures adaptability to survive dynamic environments.

-Internship experiences also add a leverage to being employed full-time as studies show that 60 percent of interns, especially the paid ones, get a job offer.
-With the help of experts from Essay Scholar Advisor, we rounded up some of the best internship websites where you can look for that coveted internship.
+Internship experiences also add leverage to being employed full-time as studies show that 60 percent of interns, especially the paid ones, get a job offer.
+We rounded up some of the best internship websites where you can look for that coveted internship.

 LinkedIn is one of the popular websites to help you search for employment opportunities, and network with professionals across all industries.